 Breathing disorders: Fingolimod may affect lung function in people with respiratory problems such as pulmonary fibrosis, asthma, and chronic obstructive pulmonary disease.
 If you have respiratory problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Contact your doctor if you experience any new or worsening shortness of breath.

 Cancer: Fingolimod reduces the number of cells that fight infection in the body (white blood cells).
-This may increase your risk of developing infections and cancer, especially those of the skin and lymphoid tissue.
+This may increase your risk of developing infections and certain types of skin cancer and lymphoma (cancer of the lymph nodes).

 While you are taking fingolimod, it is important to limit your exposure to the sun and use appropriate sun protection such as sunscreen and protective clothing.
 Your doctor will monitor you for skin cancer while you are taking this medication.
 Talk to your doctor if you have any concerns.

 Eye problems: People who have diabetes or a history of inflammation of the middle of the eye are at an increased risk of developing swelling in the macula of the eye.
 It is recommended that you have an eye examination after taking this medication for 3 or 4 months to check for changes in your eyes that have not caused symptoms.
 Report any changes in vision to your doctor as soon as possible.